 Make it snappy.

-Along with having little patience, people are short on attention span and time.
-Statistically speaking, you have mere seconds with your reader.
+You have mere seconds with your reader to grab their attention.
 That means you need to be concise, direct, and compelling.
 Hook your reader from the start and make each sentence more informative and valuable than the last.
 This is not the place for fluff and word stuffing.
+Every sentence should serve a purpose and push the narrative forward.

-Online templates and fill-in-the-blanks bios are going to give you a stiff, artificial feel.
-A stuffy bio can affect your personal brand, which can affect your executive reputation.
+Online templates and fill-in-the-blank bios are going to give you a stiff, artificial feel.
+A stuffy bio can affect your personal brand and your executive reputation.
 It’s always better to write your bio yourself, even if it takes several drafts.

 Need a little push?
 You can find free bio template downloads here.